 New Zealand does not have non-prosecution or deferred prosecution agreements per se.
 However, ‘enforceable undertakings’ can be entered into with particular enforcement agencies in lieu of prosecution, such as WorkSafe (which monitors health and safety compliance), the Department of Internal Affairs, the Commerce Commission and the Financial Markets Authority.
 Some agencies have formal policies, while others may consider enforceable undertakings on a discretionary basis.

 67 Does your jurisdiction provide for reporting restrictions or anonymity for corporates that have entered into non-prosecution agreements or deferred prosecution agreements until the conclusion of criminal proceedings in relation to connected individuals to ensure fairness in those proceedings?

 A company may apply to a court for suppression in connection with a criminal proceeding under the Criminal Procedure Act 2011, or to an enforcement agency where that agency has power to make non-publication orders (such as the Financial Markets Authority (Financial Markets Authority Act 2011, section 44) and the Commerce Commission (Commerce Act 1986, section 100)).

 68 Prior to any settlement with a law enforcement authority in your country, what considerations should companies be aware of?

 Settlement does not preclude a public court judgment or a finding of liability.
 Settlement in the New Zealand context is unlikely to involve paying money to avoid prosecution.
 Even where a defendant company and the prosecuting agency support the imposition of an agreed penalty, a court will need to give public judgment for that penalty to have effect.
-The courts can also disagree with and disregard the agreement reached by the parties if it comes to a different conclusion on the appropriate penalty.
+The courts can also disagree with and disregard an agreement reached by the parties if it comes to a different conclusion about the appropriate penalty.

 69 To what extent do law enforcement authorities in your country use external corporate compliance monitors as an enforcement tool?